 - Condition of consumables : tanks, seals, probes, filters must be in good condition or replaced.

-The supplier must also commit to technical performance, particularly for centrifuges, incubators, precision balances or thermocyclers, where any deviation compromises the analytical results.
+The supplier must also commit to technical performance, particularly for centrifuges, incubators, precision balances or thermocyclers, where any deviation compromises analytical results.

 Environmental impact and CSR approach